A local Lorentzian Ferrand-Obata theorem for conformal vector fields: The Cartan geometry framework and Gromov's Stratification

-Following \cite{gromov.rgs}, a conformal class $[g]$ in dimension $\geq 3$ is a rigid geometric structure.
-In analytic regularity, it follows that the orbits of local conformal vector fields are the fibers of a certain surjective analytic map onto a stratified analytic space.
-The same is true if instead of the orbits of all local conformal vector fields, we consider only those that centralize a given global analytic vector field $Y$.
-This amounts to say that the enhanced geometric structure $[g] \cup \{Y\}$ is rigid and analytic and therefore the stratification result applies to it.
-We will denote by $\Kill^{loc}_Y(x)$ the Lie algebra of local conformal vector fields defined in a neighborhood of $x$ and that centralize $Y$.
-In the context of pseudo-Riemannian geometry, below are important consequences of Gromov's stratification theorem.
+A conformal class $[g]$ in dimension $\geq 3$ is a rigid geometric structure in the sense of Gromov \cite{gromov.rgs}.
+In analytic regularity, the orbits of local conformal vector fields are the fibers of a certain surjective analytic map onto a stratified analytic space.
+The same is true if instead of the orbits of all local conformal vector fields, one considers only those that centralize a given global analytic vector field $Y$.
+This amounts to saying that the enhanced geometric structure $[g] \cup \{Y\}$ is rigid and analytic and therefore the stratification result applies to it.
+We will denote by $\Kill^{loc}_Y(x)$ the Lie algebra of local conformal vector fields defined in a neighborhood of $x$ that centralize $Y$.
+In the context of pseudo-Riemannian geometry, the important consequences of Gromov's Stratification Theorem are summarized here.